hknd23/idcempy/README.md

 Z = ['age']
 ```

 In addition, we define an array of starting parameters before estimating the `ziopc` model.
+If starting parameters are not specified, the function automatically generates them.

 ```python
 pstart = np.array([.01, .01, .01, .01, .01, .01, .01, .01, .01, .01])